ChromatixAU/stylelint-config-chromatix/README.md

 **This config is still in development.** If you have suggestions for improvement or if you disagree with anything this config makes you do, feel free to file an issue.

+## Publishing to NPM/Yarn

+**NOTE: This package is available on NPM and once a Pull request has been merged to master the master branch needs to be published to npm/yarn to reflect any changes or updates.**

+Consult LastPass or Julian for where to find login details for https://www.npmjs.com

+Details for how to publish the config to npm can be found here: https://yarnpkg.com/lang/en/docs/publishing-a-package/

 ## Installation

 Install globally to use on any project: